 Activity Evidence that supports this approach Challenge number(s) addressed Support school trips and residentials as necessary.
 The EEF states that 'enriching education has intrinsic benefits.
 All children, including those from disadvantaged backgrounds, deserve a well-rounded, culturally rich, education.
-5 Autism Advocacy training.
+5 Continued focus in year 2.
+Autism Advocacy training.
 Compass support.
 Thrive free webinars to support emotional wellbeing.
 Trust SEG for behaviour and attitudes.
 De-escalate and Distract course The EEF toolkit states that Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year.
-6
+6 All courses disseminated to all staff - continued focus in year 2.